 V-Ray implements several approaches (called engines) for computing indirect illumination with different trade-offs between quality and speed.
 The engine selected as the primary is used to compute the first light bounce, while the secondary engine is used to compute any subsequent bounces.
 A primary diffuse bounce occurs when a shaded point is directly visible by the camera, or through specular reflective or refractive surfaces.
 A secondary bounce occurs when a shaded point is used in GI calculations.
 These engines can be combined in a number of ways to get the desired result in the minimum time.

-The Primary and Secondary Rays GI engines are selected in the Global Illumination settings in the Asset Editor.
+The Primary and Secondary Rays GI engines are selected in the Global Illumination settings in Renderer tab of the Settings.

-The following types of indirect illumination engines are supported in V-Ray for SketchUp.
+The following types of indirect illumination engines are supported in V-Ray for Revit.